 Quizzes: For the first half of the semester, there will be a short, multiple-choice quiz prior to the start of a new unit.
 Starting with the Linkage and Recombination unit, the quizzes will occur at the end of the unit.
 You are expected to read the respective chapter in the textbook and view my lecture presentation on Canvas that pertains to that unit.
 The quizzes assess whether you have prepared for class and are ready to learn.
 This preparation outside of class is essential for success in this course.
 In class, you will take the quiz individually.
-Once all of the members of your group have finished the quiz, you will work collectively on completing the quiz.
-Your first quiz will be on the material in this syllabus.
-It is essential that you read this entire syllabus and understand its contents.
+Once everyone in the course has finished the quiz, we will go over the answers.
+Your first quiz will be on Mendelian Genetics.
 If you miss a quiz, you will not be able to retake it later.
-Tentative dates for quizzes are: January 27 (Mendelian Inheritance), February 7 (Modifications of Basic Principles), February 17 (Sex Determination/Sex Linked Traits), February 26 (Modifications of Basic Principles2), March 6 (Pedigree Analysis), April 6 (Linkage & Recombination), April 22 (Quantitative Genetics), May 8 (Population Genetics).
+Tentative dates for quizzes are: January 29 (Mendelian Inheritance), February 8 (Modifications of Basic Principles), February 19 (Sex Determination/Sex Linked Traits), February 26 (Modifications of Basic Principles2), March 5 (Pedigree Analysis), March 26 (Linkage & Recombination), April 7 (Chromosome Variation), April 21 (Quantitative Genetics), May 7 (Population Genetics).

 Course points: There will be quizzes at the start of class that will be counted towards course points.
-In addition, there will be assignments, class exercises, group projects, etc. that take place during class that will count towards course points.
+In addition, there will be assignments, class exercises, problem solution demonstration, etc. that take place during class that will count towards course points.
 You will have multiple opportunities to earn course points throughout the semester.
 The amount available will exceed the total awarded for the course.
-For example, the total number of course points for the semester may add up to 200 points.
+For example, the total number of course points for the semester may add up to 210 points.
 So you can miss some points without the loss detrimentally affecting your grade.
-Only a total of 145 course points can be earned for the semester.
+Only a total of 180 course points can be earned for the semester.
 If you exceed this amount, the extra course points may be counted as extra credit points provided that you have not exceeded the total number of allowable extra credit points.

 Exams: There will be three exams given during the course.
 Each exam will be worth 50 points.
 The exams will cover material discussed in class prior to the exam.
 The exams will be take home exams that you will have one week to complete.
-Exam 1 will be due on February 21, exam 2 will be due on March 20, and exam 3 will be due on May 14.
+Exam 1 will be due on March 10, exam 2 will be due on April 14, and exam 3 will be due on May 14.
 The exams will not be cumulative, however, some information may build upon what you have learned in a previous unit.
 If you are having some difficulty understanding the material covered by the upcoming exam, please come by and see me but please do not wait until the last minute to do so.
 Please complete the exams independently and do not compare your answers with another student in class.